walterdejong/synctool/doc/chapter3.md

 synctool will suggest the overlay directory where to put the file in the repository.
 If you disagree, use:

-    synctool -n node1 --overlay mycluster --upload /etc/ntp.conf synctool -n node1 -o mycluster -u /etc/ntp.conf
+    synctool -n node1 --upload /etc/ntp.conf --overlay mycluster synctool -n node1 -u /etc/ntp.conf -o mycluster

+By default synctool does a _dry run_.
+It will not do anything but show what would happen if this would not be a dry run.
+Add `-f` or `--fix` to really upload the file.

-Now edit the file, make changes to the `ntp.conf` and run synctool:
+Now edit the the uploaded `ntp.conf`, make some changes and run synctool:

     root@masternode:/# synctool
     node1: DRY RUN, not doing any updates
     node1: /etc/ntp.conf updated (file size mismatch)

-The file is being updated because there is a mismatch in the file size.
+Again, synctool does a _dry run_.
+It shows the file is going to be updated because there is a mismatch in the file size.
 Should the file size be the same, synctool will calculate an MD5 checksum to see whether the file was changed or not.

-By default synctool does a _dry run_.
-It will not do anything but show what would happen if this would not be a dry run.

 You may want to review your changes before applying them, or inspect the difference between the version in the repository with what's currently